briansmith/ring/PORTING.md

 Things which do not work:

 * There is no support for renegotiation as a server.
+(Attempts by clients will result in a fatal alert so that ClientHello messages cannot be used to flood a server and escape higher-level limits.)

 * There is no support for renegotiation in DTLS.